 The Harbour Rock restaurant also known as The Rock is situated on the top of the cliff overlooking the bustling Hermanus new harbour.
 A beautiful upmarket restaurant with delicious, fresh food and an awesome location with stunning sea views across the bay.
 If you are a sushi fan, this is a great spot with a fantastic sushi bar.
 Known for a variety of great fish and seafood dishes, but they also make a great steak.

-Fine dining in the Hemel and Aarde valley Hermanus
+Enjoy Fine Dining in the Hemel and Aarde valley

 Creation Wines Restaurant